 Supervisor.
-Applicants should complete personal information related to their Supervisor (and Co-Supervisor, if applicable).
+Applicants must complete required information fields related to their Supervisor (and Co-Supervisor, if applicable).

 !
-BioSketch: A BioSketch form must be completed and uploaded for Applicants (trainees) and Supervisor(s) via CIRCUlink.
+BioSketch: A BioSketch form must be completed and uploaded for the Applicant (trainee) and Supervisor(s) via CIRCUlink.
 Applicants and Supervisor(s) must enter their information for the categories including, but not limited to education, recognitions, employment, research funding history, activities (supervisory, mentoring, community and volunteer, knowledge and technology transfer, international collaboration), contributions (presentations, interview and media relations, publications, intellectual property).
 Please refer to the BioSketch Instructions and BioSketch Template

-Mentorship & Training Plan: In a co-signed letter, the Applicant and Supervisor(s) should develop a plan that includes: (a) the role of the Applicant's advisory committee (Supervisor and/or Co-Supervisors) in mentoring the Applicant in heart and/or brain health; (b) the expected research milestones over the course of the award; (c) specific knowledge and skills, including specific competencies around SGBAR and heart and/or brain health, that the Supervisor expects the Applicant will acquire; (d) an overview of the research and academic training environment for the Applicant; and (e) details on resources, programs, technologies, etc., which will be made available to the Applicant.
+Mentorship & Training Plan: In a co-signed letter, the Applicant and Supervisor(s) should develop a plan that includes: (a) the role of the Applicant's advisory committee (supervisor and/or co-supervisors) in mentoring the Applicant in heart and/or brain health; (b) the expected research milestones over the course of the award; (c) specific knowledge and skills, including specific competencies around SGBAR and heart and/or brain health, that the supervisor expects the Applicant will acquire; (d) an overview of the research and academic training environment for the Applicant; and (e) details on resources, programs, technologies, etc., which will be made available to the Applicant.
 This letter cannot exceed 2 pages, and must be in unprotected PDF form according to the following formatting guidelines: